-Data sharing is not an automatic component of the 9-1-1 recording system.
-Instead, discrete recordings may be shared only within the context of the situations outlined in 6.1.
+Data sharing is not an automatic component of the CAD system.
+Instead, discrete pieces of data may be shared with outside agencies and individuals only within the context of the situations outlined in 6.1.
+Data sharing may be necessary for SPD to provide coordinated, rapid responses to 911 incidents, particularly reducing the amount of time needed to contact individuals, thereby improving outcomes.